-2. Run the following script on one node of the cluster and check whether all nodes in the cluster are receiving the multicasts:
+2. Run the following script on one of the server nodes and check whether all server nodes are receiving the multicasts:

 Operating System Multicast Sender Script

 Windows startMulticastSender.bat

 Solaris Linux startMulticastSender.sh

 This script file is also located in <Interstage BPM Server Installation Directory>/server/deployment/bin.